 On these darkest nights of the year, it’s important to add as many spots of light as possible.
-This week, while you’re busy trimming your tree, add a little light to warm the night outside.
+This week, add a little light to warm the night outside.
 A trio of ice lanterns will welcome guests (oh come, all ye wassailers).

 Materials (per lantern):

 - Foraged finds ( orange or clementine slices, cedar branches, pine needles, juniper berries, cranberries, etc.)

 - Below freezing outdoor temperatures (or a freezer)